DorinMarius/MEAN-stack-jogging-track/README.md

   a user manager would be able to CRUD users, an admin would be able to CRUD on all records and users, etc.)

-  - display any user record page if current user is admin

   - admin page
-    - all jog function for every user
     - assign user manager

 - In any case you should be able to explain how a                           -- 2 (do while dev)